 “I Want a ‘Manly’ Man”

-Previously, I’ve attracted and tried to build with emotionally brick walled men because, that’s what I thought was “manly” and desirable, until the veil of masculinity was pulled realized the real.
-When you couldn’t get dude to tell you that the reason he was acting distant is because he was mad you laughed at him picking the Knicks in 2K and subsequently losing as horrifically as expected.
+Previously, I’ve attracted and tried to build with emotionally brick walled men because, that’s what I thought was “manly” and desirable until the veil of masculinity was pulled realized the real.
+When you couldn’t get dude to tell you that the reason he was acting distant is that he was mad you laughed at him picking the Knicks in 2K and subsequently losing as horrifically as expected.
 And then there were the moments where they realized you weren’t joking about approaching relationships “like a guy” because now you’re getting dressed to leave at 2am rather than play sleepover.
 Because you prefer booty rubs to actual cuddling, and you weren’t joking about him needing to make you a sandwich now that the deed was done.
 But there were those rough times when I needed to be vulnerable, and dating a guy with a broken emotional meter becomes way less hilarious.
 Because now feelings = cooties.

 Sometimes I’ve wished I could be like others who can fall apart outside of the comfort of their bedrooms and receive necessary sympathy.
 I probably could have saved many a grade if I reached out the right professor and let them know I was too depressed the entire week to crank out a short assignment, or that I had to make a quick run to the hospital because a minor head splitting ear infection that rendered me useless for class.
 But I’ve found those to be excuses.
 My dad.
 He would always say that something is an excuse rather than an explanation for a series of unfortunate events.